Juice TV Awards

 The Juice TV Awards was an annual New Zealand music video award presentation held by the now defunct New Zealand music video channel Juice TV (later Juice).
 The awards were founded in 2001 and initially honoured music videos from both New Zealand and international acts, however in 2004 the awards were limited to New Zealand artists only.
 Finalists were selected by Juice, with the winners chosen by public vote.
-No ceremony was held in 2009 and the 2011 awards was the final holding.
-Juice closed in 2015.
+No ceremony was held in 2009 and the awards were last held in 2011.
+Juice TV closed in 2015.

 Coke Juice TV Awards 2001

 The first Juice TV Awards were held in Auckland.
-Rock band Pluto Metanoia (New Zealand band Parental Advisory) Metanoia performed.
+Rock band Pluto performed.